 \section{Abstract}

 Fluid antenna systems (FAS) are an emerging technology that promises a significant diversity gain even in the smallest spaces.
-Motivated by the groundbreaking potentials of liquid antennas, researchers in the wireless communication community are investigating a novel antenna system where a single antenna can freely switch positions along a small linear space to pick the strongest received signal.
-However, the FAS positions do not necessarily follow the ever-existing rule separating them by at least half the radiation wavelength.
-Previous work in the literature parameterized the channels of the FAS ports simply enough to provide a single-integral expression of the probability of outage and various insights on the achievable performance.
-Nevertheless, this channel model may not accurately capture the correlation between the ports, given by Jake's model.
-This work builds on the state-of-the-art and accurately approximates the FAS channel while maintaining analytical tractability.
+It consists of a freely moving antenna in a small linear space to pick up the strongest received signal.
+Previous works in the literature provide a simple yet insightful parameterization of the FAS channel that leads to single-integral expressions of the probability of outage and various insights on the achievable performance.
+Nevertheless, this channel model may not accurately capture the correlation between the FAS ports, given by Jake's model.
+This work builds on the state-of-the-art by incorporating more parameters into the channel model to accurately approximate the FAS channel distribution while maintaining analytical tractability.
 The approximation is performed in two stages.
-The first stage approximation considerably reduces the number of multi-fold integrals in the probability of outage expression, while the second stage approximation provides a single integral representation of the FAS probability of outage.
-Further, the performance of such innovative technology is investigated under a less-idealized correlation model.
-Numerical results validate our approximations of the FAS channel model and demonstrate a limited performance gain under realistic assumptions.
-Further, our work opens the door for future research to investigate scenarios in which the FAS provides a performance gain compared to the current multiple antennas solutions.
+The first stage approximation considerably reduces the number of multi-fold integrals in the probability of outage expression, while the second stage approximation represents it in a single integral form.
+Numerical results validate our approximations of the FAS channel model and demonstrate a limited performance gain under a more accurate correlation model.
+Further, our work opens the door for future research to investigate scenarios in which the FAS provides a performance gain compared to the current multiple antenna solutions.